jayantbh/react-multi-cropper/README.md

 - The `modifiable: true` functionality is quite buggy.
 Usage with this prop as `true` is not recommended yet.
 - Mouse/Touchpad wheel to pan/zoom is supported.
 But touchpad zoom gesture is not.
 Example for wheel zoom is present in the examples/index.tsx.
 - Arrow Keys based pan/zoom is supported.
+- It would be advisable to memoize the functions passed to the component.